Fleetwood Lifeboat Station

-Fleetwood Lifeboat Station is located on The Esplanade at the port of Fleetwood, a Lancashire town at the north end of The Fylde, situated at the mouth of the River Wyre.
+Fleetwood Lifeboat Station is located on The Esplanade at the port of Fleetwood, a Lancashire town at the north end of The Fylde, sitting at the mouth of the River Wyre.

 A lifeboat was first stationed at Fleetwood by the Royal National Lifeboat Institution (RNLI) in 1859.

 The station currently operates 13-14 Kenneth James Pierpoint (ON 1321), a All-weather lifeboat, on station since 2016, and a smaller Inshore lifeboat, Harbet (D-853), on station since 2021.

 History

-In November 1858, in response to a letter from Capt.
+At a meeting of the RNLI committee of management on Thursday 2 September 1858, in response to a letter from Capt.
 Edward Frodsham Noel K. Wasey, RN, H.M.
-Coastguard, the RNLI agreed to place a lifeboat at Fleetwood.
-A new boathouse was constructed opposite the North Euston Hotel at a cost of £174-18s-6d, and a Peake-class 30-foot 6-oared rowing lifeboat was constructed by Forrestt of Limehouse, London, costing £140.
+Coastguard, and following a visit by the Inspector of Lifeboats, the RNLI agreed to place a lifeboat at Fleetwood.

+A new boathouse was constructed opposite the North Euston Hotel at a cost of £174-18s-6d, and a Peake-class 30 ft self-righting 'Pulling and Sailing (P&S) lifeboat, one with sails and (six) oars, was constructed by Forrestt of Limehouse, London, costing £140.
 The boat arrived on station on 20 March 1859.
 John Fox was appointed Coxswain, and Capt.
 Wasey appointed Honorary Secretary.

+As Fleetwood is a port frequented by passenger-steamers in addition to some coasting-trade, it is important that it should be provided with a life-boat, although wrecks have not been of very frequent occurrence in the locality.

-The request for a lifeboat by Capt.
-Wasey could not have come a moment too soon, as in 1860, the boat was involved in no less than three medal rescues.
-On 22 January 1860, the Fleetwood lifeboat was towed over four miles by a steam-tug to the Ann Mitchell, where after seven attempts, the sole survivor was rescued.
+Contrary to the expected few calls, the request for a lifeboat by Capt.
+Wasey could not have come a moment too soon.
+In 1860, the lifeboat was involved in no less than three medal rescues.
+On 22 January 1860, the Fleetwood lifeboat was towed over four miles by a steam-tug, to the schooner Ann Mitchell of Montrose, where after seven attempts, the sole survivor was rescued.
 Coxswain Fox and Capt.
 Wasey were each awarded the RNLI Silver Medal.
-In a further two services, on 19 February 1860, rescuing four men, and on 20 October 1860, rescuing 15 men and the Pilot, Capt.
+For a further two services, on 19 February 1860, rescuing four men, and on 20 October 1860, rescuing 15 men and the Pilot, Capt.
 Wasey was awarded second and third service clasps to his silver medal, a remarkable achievement in one year.

-In 1862, following a gift of £340 from Miss Mary Wasey, a new lifeboat was provided for Fleetwood, a 32-foot 10-oared self-righting boat, built by Forrestt.
+In 1862, following a gift of £340 from Miss Mary Wasey, a new lifeboat was provided for Fleetwood, a 32 ft 10-oared self-righting boat, built by Forrestt.
 She arrived in November 1862, transported free of charge from London to Fleetwood by the London and North Western Railway Company, and was named Edward Wasey.